MHaringa/insurancerating/cran-comments.md

 0 errors | 0 warnings | 0 note

 There were no ERRORs, WARNINGs or NOTEs

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Updated description in DESCRIPTION file
-* Created new function rating_factors
-* Rewritten functions and documentation for construction of tariff classes
-* Added references to literature in details section
-* Added dois to references
-* Added reference in DESCRIPTION file

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of insurancerating.